-Both the MPAP and MPM proposals have an internship and field study experiences within the curriculum.
-Students will be expected to design a capstone project or management project in Fieldwork I and implement it with faculty supervision in Fieldwork II.
-The courses are listed in the curriculum outline form and it is planned that they will be more fully developed once the program has obtained approval from BHE.
+The MPM proposal has experiential learning, internship and field study opportunities embedded within the curriculum as detailed in the table below.
+Students will be expected to design a management project in Fieldwork I and implement it with faculty supervision in Fieldwork II.
+Coaching students during experiential learning about managing and implementing projects are planned to be a significant source of preparing students to be competent managers and administrative leaders.
+WSU also plans that the courses listed in the curriculum outline form will be more fully developed once the program has obtained approval from BHE.